Singapore Transport Minister Resigns Over Corruption Charges - UrduPoint

 Ong is credited with helping bring the Formula One Grand Prix to Singapore in 2008.

-"The Attorney-General's Chambers (AGC) will decide in respect of the investigations against Mr Ong and others after the case against Mr S Iswaran has been completed," the AGC said in a statement Thursday.
+"The Attorney-General's Chambers (AGC) will take a decision in respect of the investigations against Mr Ong and others, after the case against Mr S Iswaran has been completed," the AGC said in a statement Thursday.

 The graft investigation has gripped Singapore, a global financial hub reputed to be among the least corrupt countries in the world.